LeaseySocial.

 Left and Right Arrow in the Posts list also follows the same configured order.

-This replaces the earlier experimental JAWS list-view column customisation approach.
-The app no longer uses the JAWS CustomizeListView script because the Posts list is now a list box rather than a multi-column Windows list view.
+The app uses this column configuration rather than the JAWS CustomizeListView script because the Posts list is now a list box rather than a multi-column Windows list view.

 Speech Options.